Many people with stubborn areas of fat often consider liposuction as an alternative weight loss procedure.

 There is some truth that liposuction does remove weight, but there is much more to it than that.
 Read on to learn more.

-Liposuction is a powerful technique to address stubborn areas of fat that are not conducive to weight loss and exercise.
+For patients in New Jersey liposuction is a powerful technique to address stubborn areas of fat that are not conducive to weight loss and exercise.